 Just as snakes in brush piles flee when the pile is set on fire, so also these crowds run to him in the desert in the face of God's impeding wrath.
 (Concordia Pulpit Resources - Volume 5, Part 1)

-3:8 bear fruit in keeping with repentance - The fruits of faith give evidence that repentance has taken place.
+3:8 PRODUCE FRUIT IN KEEPING WITH REPENTANCE - The fruits of faith give evidence that repentance has taken place.
 (Concordia Pulpit Resources - Volume 5, Part 1)

 Gk metanoia, "a change of mind."
 (TLSB)